Duolingo vs. Rosetta Stone: Which Works Better in 2023?

 Duolingo will also need to be paired with language exchange practice.
-I know someone who used Duolingo for three weeks (with one italki lesson per week), and she managed to record herself speaking Indonesian for three minutes straight!
+I know someone who used Duolingo for three weeks (with one italki lesson per week), and after that, she managed to record herself speaking Indonesian for three minutes straight!

 And actually, the two programs complement each other pretty well.
 With Duolingo, you’ll learn vocabulary and basic sentence structure.
 With Rosetta Stone, you’ll get a chance to practice what you learned using all four language skills.

 The only thing that would be missing from a complete language learning regimen is access to authentic content in your target language.
-FluentU would make an excellent companion to either program (or to your powerhouse of both).

 With FluentU, you hear languages in real-world contexts—the way that native speakers actually use them.
 Just a quick look will give you an idea of the variety of FluentU videos on offer: